-The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Timor-Leste when travelling to the territory of the other Contracting Party for a maximum period of 90 days in any 180-day period.
-A joint declaration on the interpretation of this period of 90 days is attached to the agreement.
+The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Tuvalu when travelling to the territory of the other Contracting Party for a maximum period of 90 days in any 180-day period.
+A joint declaration on the interpretation of this period of 90 days in any 180-day period is attached to the agreement.

 The agreement takes into account the situation of the Member States that do not yet apply the Schengen acquis in full.
-As long as they are not part of the Schengen area without internal borders, the visa waiver confers a right for the nationals of Timor-Leste to stay for 90 days in any 180-day on the territory of each of those Member States (Bulgaria, Croatia, Cyprus and Romania), independently of the period calculated for the whole Schengen area.
+As long as they are not part of the Schengen area without internal borders, the visa waiver confers a right for the nationals of Tuvalu to stay for 90 days in any

+180-day on the territory of each of those Member States (currently Bulgaria, Croatia, Cyprus and Romania), independently of the period calculated for the whole Schengen area.